 The institute has facilities for research in the areas of cognitive and experimental psychology, physiological psychology, behavior, and behavioral genetics.
 The institute is also affiliated with the Magnetic Resonance Imaging Network and the Service System of the China Information Center for Psychological Science.
 The institute has the largest psychology library in China, with more than 50,000 books and more than 50 psychology-related databases.

 The institute publishes three academic journals.
 PsyCh Journal, China’s first international psychology journal, published jointly with Wiley-Blackwell, is the institute’s flagship journal and features cutting-edge research articles, reports and reviews spanning the entire spectrum of scientific research in psychology and its applications, both within and outside China.
 Acta Psychologica Sinica and Advances in Psychological Science are among the leading psychology journals in China.

-The Institute is constantly and actively pursuing overseas scientific exchange and international research cooperation.
-The Institute has established friendly long-term and regular exchange programs with many international renowned universities and institutes, such as, University of Michigan (USA), University of Minnesota (USA), Rutgers University (USA), National Institute of Drug Abuse (USA); Nijmegen University (Netherlands); VU University Amsterdam (Netherlands); University of Adelaide (Australia); Munich University(Germany); Saarland University (Germany); University of Stockholm (Sweden); and Miami University (USA), etc..
+The institute has established long-term and regular exchange programs with many world-renowned universities and institutes such as the University of Michigan, University of Minnesota, Rutgers University, Miami University of Ohio, and the National Institute of Drug Abuse in the United States; Nijmegen University and VU University Amsterdam in the Netherlands; the University of Adelaide in Australia; the University of Munich and Saarland University in Germany; and Sweden’s University of Stockholm.